List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#): Dial *#06# on the phone and verify the displayed IMEI number matches the one listed in Settings > About phone, and ideally, on the original box.
-Mismatches could indicate a board swap or a stolen device.
+1. Check IMEI (*#06#): Dial *#06# and verify the IMEI number matches what’s listed in Settings > About Phone > IMEI.
+Also, check if it matches the original box (if available).
+Mismatches often indicate a motherboard replacement.

-3. Test All Buttons: Press the power button, both volume buttons, and any dedicated physical buttons (like a silent switch if present) multiple times.
-Ensure they feel tactile and respond consistently.
+3. Test All Buttons: Press the power button, volume up/down, and any other physical buttons repeatedly to ensure they are clicky and responsive, not mushy or stuck.

-6. Test Front and Back Cameras: Open the camera app.
-Take photos and record short videos with both front and rear cameras.
-Check for dust spots, focus issues, and ensure features like flash and zoom work.
+6. Test Front and Back Cameras: Open the camera app, take photos with both front and back cameras.
+Check for dust spots, focus issues, and test video recording.
+Switch between different modes like portrait or night mode.

-7. Verify Fingerprint Sensor: Set up a fingerprint and test it multiple times.
-It should unlock the phone quickly and reliably on the first try.
+7. Verify Fingerprint Sensor/Face Unlock: Set up the fingerprint sensor and/or Face Unlock to ensure they register your biometrics and unlock the phone quickly and reliably on the first try.

-8. Check for Screen Burn-in: Open a pure white image at full brightness.
-Look for any faint ghostly images or discolouration, especially if the phone has an AMOLED screen.
+8. Check for Screen Burn-in: Open a full-screen white image (easily found online) at maximum brightness.
+Look for any faint shadows, ghostly images, or discolouration, especially in areas where static icons (like navigation bar or clock) are displayed.

-10. Check Activation Lock / Google FRP: Crucially, ask the seller to factory reset the phone in front of you and then attempt to set it up as a new device.
-If it asks for a previous Google account, the Google Factory Reset Protection (FRP) is still active.
-Do NOT buy it until it’s removed.
+10. Check for Google FRP Lock: The most crucial step—ask the seller to factory reset the phone in front of you and proceed through the initial setup.
+If it asks for a previous Google account login, the phone is FRP (Factory Reset Protection) locked.
+Do NOT buy it.

-11. Test Charging Port: Plug in a working charger.
-The phone should start charging immediately, and the connection should feel firm, not wobbly.
+11. Test Charging Port: Plug in a charger.
+The connection should feel snug, and the phone should start charging immediately.
+Try wiggling the cable slightly to check for intermittent connection issues.

-12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+12. Check for Water Damage Indicator: Remove the SIM tray and shine a flashlight into the slot.
 Look for a small white sticker (Liquid Contact Indicator, LCI).
-If it’s pink or red, the phone has had water contact.
+If it’s pink or red, the phone has had significant water contact.

 CodeFunction